OCHA-DAP/hdx-cli-toolkit/DEMO.md

 ## Motivations

 1. Request for DPT to do a bulk quarantine action
-2. Requirement to grab various pieces of HDX data as text for developing pipelines (organisation, maintainer ids, datasets as JSON, lists of datasets for organisations...)
+2. Requirement to grab various pieces of HDX data as text for developing pipelines (organization, maintainer ids, datasets as JSON, lists of datasets for organizations...)
 3. One stop shop for "how do I do this?" - GitHub Actions, Pytest fixtures, mocks, Click CLI.

 ## Walkthrough